heini208/fault_detector_spot/documentation/System_Design.md

 ### 2.3.1 Navigation Control

 Navigation commands control the Spot base, manage maps, and maintain localization.
-They build on the ROS 2 navigation stack `nav2`, `rtabmap_ros` and the Spot ROS 2 driver, combining autonomous motion planning with Spot’s internal safety systems.
+They build on the ROS2 navigation stack `nav2`, `rtabmap_ros` and the Spot ROS2 driver, combining autonomous motion planning with Spot’s internal safety systems.

 Key capabilities:

 - **Mapping and Map Navigation**
     - Create new maps using SLAM (`rtabmap_ros`) from Spot’s odometry and vision.
-    - Save and load maps to enable re-localization in known environments.
+    - Save and load maps to enable relocalization in known environments.
     - Manage waypoints (define, name, store) as navigation targets.
     - Plan collision-free paths between waypoints or user-defined goals via `nav2`.